alexdiwa/fun-pass-gen/README.md

 #### Functionality ####

-Our terminal app prompts the user to answer a series of questions.
-Fun Password Generator takes this information, generates and outputs a secure password between 8 and 12 characters, comprised of letters, numbers, and if requested, special characters (!?-_), as well as a a story (or mnemonic), that makes the password easy for the user to recall.
+Fun Password Generator starts off by prompting the user to pick a path (path 1 or 2) where the user will then be asked to answer a series of questions.
+The app will then store and use the answers as basis for creating a unique password comprised of a mix of letters and numbers.
+The user will also be provided a brief story that will contain with their answers to enable easier memory recall.

 #### Instructions for Use ####

-1. Download the app to a folder
+1. Download the app to a folder.
-2. Open the terminal. cd to the folder where you downloaded the fun-pass-gen.rb file and type "ruby fun-pass-gen.rb
+2. Open the terminal.
+Locate the folder where you downloaded the fun-pass-gen.rb file using cd and and type "ruby fun-pass-gen.rb" to run the program.
-3. Follow the question prompts in the terminal ensuring no spaces are added to the letters or numbers
+3. Pick a path and follow the question prompts in the terminal, ensuring no spaces are added to the letters or numbers.
-4. Password will be generated after successfully answering all the questions
+4. A password will then be generated after the user successfully answers all the questions, along with a narrative to assist in memory recall.

 #### Screenshots of the App ####